Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Related Work

 Test-time adaptation, which aims to handle distribution shifts between training and inference data, has been studied extensively in image classification~\cite{liang2025comprehensive}.
 A representative line of work updates a subset of model parameters, such as those in batch normalization layers, at inference time using the predicted class probabilities~\cite{wang2021tent,niu2022efficient}.
 More recently, methods have also been proposed to update either the input image or model parameters at inference time by leveraging feedback or guidance from image generation models~\cite{prabhudesai2023diffusion,tsai2024gda,guo2025everything}.
 However, these methods typically suffer from one or more of the following limitations: architectural constraints, task specificity to image classification, or substantial additional computational cost at inference time.

-Chen et al.~\cite{chen2025test} proposed an efficient method for large pretrained segmentation models that updates image embeddings (latent representations).
-However, their method is designed for image segmentation and cannot be directly applied to image editing models.
+\citet{chen2025test} proposed an efficient method for large pretrained segmentation models that updates image embeddings (latent representations).
+However, their method, as well as the classification-oriented approaches above, relies on classification or segmentation outputs and objectives that are unavailable in an image editing model; it therefore cannot be directly applied to our setting.

 In contrast to these prior works, we present the first test-time adaptation method for recently emerged image editing models.
-Our method also enjoys two practical advantages: it does not update the model itself and introduces only negligible additional computation.
+Instead of defining an adaptation objective from a classifier or segmenter output, our method derives a correction directly from the reconstruction behavior of the image editing model itself.